vanda-mugo/JavaScript/Mocha/README.md

   npm install --save-dev mocha
   ```

-## 4. Update the test Script: In your package.json, change the scripts section to include a test script that runs   Mocha:This allows you to run npm test from anywhere in your project directory.:
+## 4. Update the test Script: In your package.json,

+change the scripts section to include a test script that runs   Mocha:This allows you to run npm test from anywhere in your project directory.:
-#### Code Snippet
+#### json

   ```json
   {